stephenst/ngStats/README.md

 Run `ng github-pages:deploy` to deploy to Github Pages.

+## Documentation

+To run documentation; you will need two commands for now; one to start the server, the other to generate the documents.

+Run `npm run servecompodoc` to build and start the server.
+To rebuild the documentation, in a new terminal window, run `npm run servecompodoc`.
+You can view the documentation at: http://127.0.0.1:8080/

 ## Further help

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).